 Last year, the inaugural Norfolk Welcomes saw 62 schools across the county take part.
 This year we hope to engage even more school communities as we build a culture of welcome in our communities.

-If your school would like to mark the day, please register your interest by emailing email@example.com
+If your school would like to mark the day, please do let us know so that we can fully support you in marking the day.
+Register your interest by emailing firstname.lastname@example.org

 Our theme this year focuses on the history of the people know as The Strangers: a group who came to Norwich from the Spanish Netherlands as economic migrants and refugees in the 16th century.
 Citizen researchers coordinated by Anglia Ruskin University have dug deep into this rich vein of local history.
 Their work has helped a team of teachers to create lesson plans, assembly materials and supporting activities that will enable children and young people to consider the experiences of the Strangers and their enduring legacy, alongside contemporary stories relating to seeking sanctuary.

-This year Norfolk Welcomes will be the Friday before Refugee Week and is designed to complement this national celebration of the contribution of refugees to our culture and society. the theme of Refugee Week 2019, ‘You, me and those who came before’, is an invitation to explore the lives of refugees – and those who have welcomed them – throughout the generations and to discover the experiences of displacement that are found in our families, neighbourhoods and history.
+This year Norfolk Welcomes is on the Friday before Refugee Week and is designed to complement this national celebration of the contribution of refugees to our culture and society.
+The theme of Refugee Week 2019, ‘You, me and those who came before’, is an invitation to explore the lives of refugees – and those who have welcomed them – throughout the generations, and to discover the experiences of displacement that are found in our families, neighbourhoods and history.